kacan98/r8tit/README.md

     - Use `dotnet run` in the 'backend' folder to start the server.

 ## Future Plans
-- A link to the deployed application will be provided once it's available.
+A link to the deployed application will be provided once it's available.
+ - **Features:**
+    - [✔] Login
+    - [✔] Registration
+    - [✔] Supermarket Logging
+    - [✔] Finding address of current coordinates
+    - [✔] Photo Uploads
+      - [✔] From Camera
+      - [✔] From Gallery
+    - [✔] Adding a review
+    - [✔] Viewing ratings
+    - [✔] Adding ratings
+    - [ ] Uplading a profile picture
+    - [ ] Add a map view of supermarkets.
+    - [ ] Deploy the app and add a link here, so that people can use it

+Maybe one day: [ ] create a copy of this repository for rating and gathering recipes
+      - or generalize it, so that anything can be rated